Flu Vaccination Advice

 - Healthcare workers and carers

-- Residents of nursing home and other long stay institutions
+- Residents of nursing homes and long-stay institutions

-- Those in contact with regular close contact with poultry, water fowl or pigs
+- Those in regular close contact with poultry, waterfowl, or pigs

 - Anyone living with someone in an 'at-risk' group